nawzaysfinah/local-pdf-rag/README.md

-Certainly!
-Below is a **README.md** file for your project, formatted with proper Markdown for GitHub and including emojis where appropriate.

----

 # 📝 PDF Query RAG Model with Ollama

 A Retrieval-Augmented Generation (RAG) model that enables you to ask questions about the content of a PDF document using **Ollama** and a language model (LLM).
 This project extracts text from a PDF, indexes it for efficient retrieval, and utilizes an LLM to generate answers based on your queries.